The Breedekloof Wine Route

 Despite many vineyards' proximity to the Breede River, winemakers here are increasingly moving towards sustainable, non-irrigated cultivation, and producing smaller, terroir-focused batches of wine, to the delight of oenophiles looking for superb vintages to cellar for future enjoyment.

 The Breedekloof winelands produce New World wines known for their quality and easy drinking appeal, with Chardonnay and Pinotage among the best performing.

-Red cultivars typical of the Breede River wine route are Cabernet Sauvignon, Merlot, and Shiraz, and there are smaller plantings of Petit Verdot, Malbec and Barbera.
-White varieties include Sauvignon Blanc, Chenin Blanc and small blocks of Semillon and Viognier.
+Red cultivars typical of the Breede River wine route are cabernet sauvignon, merlot.
+White varieties include sauvignon blanc, chenin blanc and small blocks of semillon and viognier.

 Boland hospitality is legendary, and it’s no coincidence that the term soetes (sweet) applies equally to the area's acclaimed natural sweet and fortified wines, and the wine route members who are genuinely delighted to welcome you.

 Good hosts and good stewards of their scenic valley, a growing number of eco-conscious Breedekloof wineries are working with organisations like the Biodiversity Wine Initiative, Cape Nature Conservation, and the Cape Leopard Trust to safeguard the Breede River Valley’s biodiversity and beauty.

 Enjoy the fruits of the Breedekloof Wine Route's labour in- and ex-cellar, when you go trout fishing, birding, canoeing, or white-water rafting in the area.